ac-obair/k8s-cluster-testing/README.md

 Note that the ingress url for awx can be set as part of `awx.yaml`  and needs to be added to the /etc/hosts file when testing. `127.0.0.1       kubernetes.docker.internal awx.example.com`

 ### todo deploy awx instructions

 get frontend nodePort url for awx with username and password
 ```
 scripts/get-awx-login-url.sh
 ```
 ### external postgres
-Set up and test an external postgres db
+Set up and test an external postgres db.
 ```
 scripts/setup-external-postgres.sh
 ```
-Connect reconcilistion loop to external db test
+Connect reconcilistion loop to external db test.
+Due to how /etc/hosts name are resolved the db connection string is the first name `kubernetes.docker.internal`
 ```
 kubectl apply -f awx-postgres-configuration.yaml
 ```